elibules/n423-final-bules/README.md

 Users are required to login or create an account before accessing the site.
 This can be done using email or with Google authentication.

 ### Create, Read, Update, and Delete your sets!
 Easy Cards allows the user to create a set of study cards with a front and back to each card.
 These sets can either be public or private, with the public decks being searchable by other users as well as saveable to their list of Favorite decks.
 The owner of a set can edit the title, visibility, as well as any of the cards in that set from the set view or 'My Sets' page.
-From the 'My Sets' page a user can also fully delete a study set.
+From the My Sets page a user can also fully delete a study set.
+By clicking on the title of a deck in the My Sets page, one can view all cards in that set - clicking on the card displays the other side of it.

 ### Search and Favorite other user's sets
 When searching for other user's decks (by title), you may click on the heart symbol next to the title of that deck and add it to your list of favorite decks.
 Clicking on that heart symbol again will remove that set from your favorites.
 When viewing another user's deck, the heart symbol is available next to the title of that deck.
 The Favorites page will display your favorited sets in a list very similar to the My Sets page; however, the edit and delete buttons are replaced by the heart symbol.